 - Install analytics early on

 If you ever want to sell your blog you’ll need to be able to provide all the metrics and stats from a very early stage.
 Don’t waste time setting this up.
-I haven’t used it myself but a lot of my friends recommend Clicky for a Google alternative.

 - Split test everything on your blog

 Make sure you run tests on your opt-in forms and sales pages to see if you are converting as well as possible.
 Don’t just rely on guess work.
 Visual Website Optimizer is great for specific goals.

 - Simplify your sidebar

 Don’t fill your sidebar up with distractions.
 Keep it simple and focused on the main outcome you want from your readers.
 Less is more.
 In fact, you might even consider removing it altogether to make way for a more focused experience.

 It’s a good idea to think carefully about what goes inside your menu because, with a bit of planning, you can optimize your site for more subscribers or better page views.

 Running a blog is like running a business and if you have clients you’ll want to make sure it’s all managed effectively.
 Consider using some invoicing software that allows you to automatically and easily manage all your clients and upcoming payments.